 The mill was built to spin cotton, there was no weaving.
 In 1898 it was amalgamated with other Bollington mills to become the Fine Spinners & Doublers Association Ltd. In early 1948 it was converted from cotton to become a silk-throwing and winding mill1.
 FSDA became part of the Courtaulds group and, for a while, processed man-made fibres at Adelphi.
 This was not a success and the mill closed in 1970.

 Today Adelphi is a hive of activity, being fully occupied by modern businesses mostly providing services to the pharmaceutical industry (one of the largest, AstraZenneca, is based nearby), and IT users.

 It was unfortunate that the mill was on the towpath side.
 The canal had been designed and built with the towpath on the opposite side from all the intended wharves.
-This had a number of advantages which would be lost to both Adelphi mill and other canal users – keeping the towpath away from the wharf avoided having towing horses coming through the work area; it avoided the need for towing lines to be carried over the top of moored boats; it prevented passing horsemen and the boaters from pilfering.
+This had a number of advantages which would be lost to both Adelphi mill and other canal users – keeping the towpath away from the wharf would have avoided having towing horses coming through the work area; it would have avoided the need for towing lines to be carried over the tops of moored boats; it would have prevented passing horsemen and the boaters from pilfering.

 - Distaff 2-3; the staff magazine for Fine Spinners & Doublers Association

 Our thanks go to those who researched and discovered the history that is presented in these pages.
 Please read the full acknowledgement of their remarkable achievement.
 Unless otherwise noted, the historical pictures are from the Civic Society picture collection at the Discovery Centre and also available online.